rundsk/dsk/README.md

 ```

 The `make dev` command assumes your test design system definitions are below
-a directory called `_test`.
+the `example` directory.
 The vendored dependencies are managed with
 [dep](https://github.com/golang/dep).

 ```